Eduardo Di Loreto

-Eduardo Di Loreto (28 October 1929 – 20 February 2010), was an Argentine professional footballer and manager, who played as a forward.
+Eduardo Di Loreto (28 October 1929 – 20 February 2010) was an Argentine professional football player and manager, who played as a forward.

-Player career
+Playing career

-A striker who stood out for his headed goals, Di Loreto began his career at Rosario Central in 1949.
+A forward who stood out for his headed goals, Di Loreto began his career at Rosario Central in 1949.
 In 1950, after a spell at Ferro Carril Oeste, he returned to the team with which he was champion of Primera B in 1951.
 He also had a spell at Sarminento de Júnin and a quick trip to Brazilian football, at São Paulo FC.

 In 1953, he arrived in French football where he played most of his career, in special for Le Havre AC and Toulouse FC, teams, for which he won the Coupe de France.

 Managerial career

 As a coach, Di Loreto managed the teams of Le Havre AC and AAJ Blois, having achieved 4th place in the 1962–63 French Division 2 as his best result.